-Legislation on restricting marketing and advertising will be passed by the UK Government in 2021.
-This will affect how the food and beverage industry can promote and locate certain products in store and advertise on TV and online, with children’s health being a key driver.
+New marketing and advertising restrictions were introduced by the UK Government in 2021.
+These affect how the food and beverage industry can promote and locate certain products in store and advertise on TV and online, with children’s health being a key driver.

 The main legislative changes include: